claudiorivera/scavenger-hunt/README.md

 # Config

-- Add a `.env.local` file with environmental variables as shown in the example `.sample-env.local` file.
+- Add a `.env.local` file with environmental variables as shown in the example `.example-env.local` file.
 You can also add these on Vercel and do `vercel pull .env.local` on your machine, which saves you a step.

 # Dev